 To inquire about the classes, feel free to contact us on no. 0701796688 (Monday to Friday: 9 a.m. to 5 p.m.
 Saturdays: 9 a.m. to 3 p.m.)

-For non-Kenyan Students you can join by either making Mobile money payments to our line 254701796688.
-You can also make a payment via SendWave or WorldRemit.
-Please send us a Whatsapp message to inquire on the exchange rate.
+For non-Kenyan Students you can join by either making Mobile money payment of $15 to our line 254701796688.
+You can also make a payment via SendWave , WorldRemit or Mukuru.
+Please send us a Whatsapp message to inquire about the payment process.

 To contact us; please use form below, we’ll reach out via E-mail.